Hike The Lakes Loop In Tajikistan’s Fann Mountains

 Arrive at Lake Alovaddin in the late afternoon.
 You can either set up camp on the grassy southern shores of the lake or join others a little bit away at the base camp.

 There is now a small restaurant operating at the bottom of Alovaddin Pass as you approach the lake.
 You can purchase simple Tajik meals, water, soda, and beers here.
-They usually start-up in June and close shop around mid-Septmber
+They usually start-up in June and close shop around mid-September

 Need more ideas?
 Check out the 10 best treks in Tajikistan